 Is a sustainable luxury home an oxymoron?
-People often criticize luxury homes for being overly extravagant.
+People often criticize luxury homes for being wasteful.
 Larger and fancier homes often mean more energy consumption.
-Are High-scale mansions doomed to be energy wasters?
+Are upscale mansions doomed to be energy wasters?
 No, not at all.
 With the right construction, luxury custom homes can contribute to a greener environment.

 We believe in modern technology, even if homeowners prefer classical designs.
 One example is the application of AMX technology that incorporates in-wall touchscreens.
 This enables homeowners to easily control the lighting, irrigation, and heating just by tapping the wall or using your mobile device.

 Another feature is a mood shower, which is a staple in luxury bathrooms.
 These showers spray water and scent while you bathe.
-This is believed to elevate mood.
+This is believed to elevate mood and promote relaxation.
 The shower also uses less water.

 A few other sustainable add-ons include:

-· Radiant floor heating – with this mode of home heating no heat is lost through the ducts.
-The U.S. Department of Energy confirmed radiant floor heating as an energy saver.
+· Radiant floor heating – with this method of home heating, no heat is lost through the ducts.
+The U.S. Department of Energy confirmed radiant floor heating as an energy saving alternative for home heating.

-· Solar Panels – a larger home means more roof square-footage.
-That means more space for installing solar panels.
+· Solar Panels – a larger home means more roof square-footage, allowing for more space to install solar panels.

 Luxury homes naturally sit on a larger parcel of land.
 Our land developers can assess the area and use the exterior property for green landscaping.
 Trees and shrubs absorb harmful gasses and provide food for wildlife.
-By planting more trees closer to the home, you have a natural form of shade that cools the home.
-In the winter, the trees provide a windbreak and traps heat.
+By planting more trees, you have more shade that cools the home.
+In the winter, the trees provide a windbreak and promote heat retention.

 A custom build process can include a number of EPA-approved additions.
 Just because a luxury home is larger with lavish amenities does not make it less eco-friendly.
-Contact Chaffey Custom Construction to begin the process of your dream sustainable luxury home.
+Contact Chaffey Custom Construction to begin the process of designing and building your sustainable luxury home.

 Serving Bellevue, Brier, Clyde Hill, Issaquah, Kirkland, Madison Park, Medina, Mercer Island, Redmond, Sammamish & Seattle